kemallaydin/Configuring-CI-CD-on-Kubernetes-with-Jenkins/Readme.md

 kubectl apply -f jenkins-service.yaml
 ```

-* Run the following command to make sure that Jenkins is deployed and in the running status.
->**Note:** Deployment process can take a couple of minutes.
+* Now run the following command to make sure that Jenkins is deployed and has a running status.
+The deployment process may take a couple of minutes.

 ```
 kubectl get deployment,pod,service